The dynamical Schr\"odinger problem in abstract metric spaces: Examples

-where the infimum runs over all couples $(\mu_t,v_t)$, $\mu_t = \rho_t\m$, solving the continuity equation $\partial\mu_t + {\rm div}(v_t\mu_t) = 0$ with the constraint $\mu_0=\mu$ and $\mu_1=\nu$.
-This is the dynamical formulation of the ``classical'' Schr\"odinger problem \cite{Leonard14}.
-A thorough study of this problem and its equivalent formulations (at the static, dual, and dynamical levels) has been carried out by the second author in \cite{GigTam20}, but in the more restrictive framework of $\RCD^*(K,N)$ spaces, and only for $\eps$ fixed.
-The behaviour of the (unique) minimizers as $\eps \downarrow 0$ is instead studied in \cite[Proposition 5.1]{GigTam18}, again only in $\RCD^*(K,N)$ spaces, but the $\Gamma$-convergence of the corresponding variational problems is not investigated.
+A thorough study of the ``classical'' Schr\"odinger problem and its equivalent formulations (at the static, dual, and dynamical levels) has been carried out by the second author in \cite{GigTam20}, but in the more restrictive framework of $\RCD^*(K,N)$ spaces, and only for $\eps$ fixed.
+The behaviour of the (unique) minimizers as $\eps \downarrow 0$ was instead studied in \cite[Proposition 5.1]{GigTam18}, again only in $\RCD^*(K,N)$ spaces, but the $\Gamma$-convergence of the corresponding variational problems was not investigated.
 Hence Theorem \ref{t:gconv1} and Corollary \ref{c:gc} are new in the $\RCD$ framework.

-Under the stronger assumption that $M$ is compact (e.g.\ the torus, the sphere or any convex closed bounded subset of a smooth weighted Riemannian manifold), as said above we can choose the $\sigma$ topology to be the strong one induced by $W_2$, and in this case $|\partial\V|$ is lower semicontinuous by \eqref{eq:local=global} and Assumption \ref{hyp1} is fully satisfied.
-Another interesting situation where Assumption \ref{hyp1} fully holds is represented by a convex domain in $\R^d$ (in this case $\sigma$ is, as before, the narrow topology; see \cite[Lemma 2.4]{GST09} for a proof of the narrow lower semicontinuity of $|\partial\V|$).
-As a consequence, in these examples also the results in Section \ref{sec:derivative_cost} hold true and this partly extends the recent work \cite{ConTam19}, where an analogue of Theorem \ref{thm:taylor} is proved in the Riemannian setting.
+As regards the validity of the results of Section \ref{sec:derivative_cost} in the two situations described above, this partly extends the recent work \cite{ConTam19}, where an analogue of Theorem \ref{thm:taylor} is proved in the Riemannian setting.